The Best Acoustic Guitar Brands

 Being a true pro-level instrument, the Yamaha A3M comes with a cutaway body and built-in S.R.T piezo/pickups.
 Playability remains beginner friendly, with a low action setup that new players will easily master.
 And since it comes with an all-solid wood body, this guitar will only sound better and better as it ages.
 If you are looking for a more long term instrument at the sub $1000 level, check out the A3M.

-This acoustic-electric guitar features a solid spruce top and solid rosewood back, premium appointments that other builders will require you to pay top dollars for.
-And it features the company's own NEX body shape, which has the same volume as dreads, but a little more forgiving at the middle frequencies.
-This makes it ideal for accompanying singers as it doesn't overpower the frequencies of the human voice.
+This acoustic-electric parlor style guitar features a solid cedar top and solid sapele back and sides, premium appointments that other builders will require you to pay top dollars for.
+And it features old school parlor style body shape, which gives the instrument a vintage appeal, and blues box style tone with emphasis on the middle frequencies.
+This makes it ideal for blues, folk and old school comping, a good contrast to regular sized acoustics in a mix.

-Another strong point of this guitar is its asymmetrical neck profile, which makes it very easy to grab and play.
+Another strong point of this guitar is its african mahogany neck that has a close to standard scale length of 25.3", making this instrument very easy to transition to when coming from regular sized guitars.
 Also noteworthy is its innovative split bone saddle, which allows for better intonation.
-Finally, the CT4-DX preamp gives you 4-band EQ and two feedback-reducing notch filters for total control over your tone and supressing feedback when plugged in.
-Artists that play Takamine guitars include John Scofield, Bruce Springsteen and Bruno Mars!
-This is a great buy if you are looking for a premium acoustic guitar that does not cost an arm and a leg.
+Finally, the CT4B preamp gives you 3-band EQ, a volume control and a nifty built-in tuner Artists that play Takamine guitars include John Scofield, Bruce Springsteen and Bruno Mars!
+This is a great buy if you are looking for a premium couch & travel friendly acoustic guitar that does not cost an arm and a leg.

 Martin OM-28 E Retro